 Changing transitions types

-Now clicking on the thumbnail should bring Screen Boomerangs up from the bottom, and tapping on the cross should bring Screen Boomerangs back down.
+Now clicking on the thumbnail should bring Screen Boomerangs up from the bottom.
+You’ll notice this also updated our dismiss transition.